Data Privacy Notice

 Who are we?

-All staff are aware of their responsibilities in collecting, using and sharing data.
+We ensure that all our staff are aware of their responsibilities in collecting, using and sharing personal data.

 - To assist our clients in meeting their statutory compliance obligations (including but not limited to preparation of accounts, tax returns, compliance statements, payroll)